mikeos-tech/dictionary-sync/README.md

 Because I called the on-line repository something different to the name I gave the folder, I needed to rename the folder, it is a good idea to keep things consistent!
 Alternatively you could just include the different folder path in the program configuration file, so it reflects the folder on the machine.

 You need to have the same *ssh* key available on all the machine, or set up additional *ssh* keys in the on-line *git* repository.
-This software can only work automatically, if a user name and password don't need to be entered.
+This software can only work automatically, if the on-line repository doesn't need to prompt for a user name and password.

-The URL element of the command below needs to be replaced with the path you made a note of and used at stage 5.
+The **URL** element of the command below needs to be replaced with the path you made a note of and used at stage 5.

      git clone URL